FluidSynth/fluidsynth/doc/ladspa.md

 	"Output Right" output, audio
 ```

-Using this information, we can create a LADSPA configuration.
+Using this information we can create a LADSPA configuration:

 effects.txt
 ```